rocky-linux/documentation/docs/books/admin_guide/07-file-systems.md

 <b><font color="blue">PE</font></b>: The smallest unit of storage that can be allocated in a Physical Volume, default to <b>4MB</b>.
 You can specify an additional size.

 <b><font color="blue">LE</font></b>: The smallest unit of storage that can be allocated in a Logical Volume.
-In the same VG, PE and LE are the same and correspond one to one.
+In the same VG, PE, and LE are the same and correspond one to one.

 ![Volume group, PE size equal to 4MB](images/07-file-systems-004.png)